chrismacp/chrismacp.github.io/_posts/2017-02-17-microxchange-berlin.md

 Phil Webb’s [talk](https://www.youtube.com/watch?v=61ym_VES6qg) about [Atomist](http://docs.atomist.com/)
 is one potential solution aimed at the information overload issue.
 It allows you to be informed about the vital, timely information about your services via Slack, without Slack being overused, notifying you about every commit made to the repo for example.

+You can check out all the videos from the conference [on YouTube](https://www.youtube.com/channel/UCGCbB8TPtYMQmJwYVogcPjg)